Windows Resource Protection Could Not Perform the Requested Operation

 windows resource protection

 Step 6.
-Run System File Checker (SFC) again to see if it works correctly and the Windows resource protection could not perform the requested operation error has been fixed.
+After the process completes, run the System File Checker (SFC) again to see if it now works correctly and if the "Windows Resource Protection could not perform the requested operation" error has been resolved.

 Solution #2: Run SFC in Safe Mode